PatWie/tf_zmq/README.md

 related projects:
 -------------

-There have been 2 attemps for solving this problem:
+There have been 2 attemps for solving this problem in the past:
-- [Tensorpack](https://github.com/ppwwyyxx/tensorpack) this solution requires a python script to send data as it is based on TensorProto protobuf (currently not exported by TF)
+- [Tensorpack](https://github.com/ppwwyyxx/tensorpack): This solution requires a python script to send data (it is based on TensorProto protobuf (currently, symbols for this are not exported by TF))
-- [pull-request TF](https://github.com/tensorflow/tensorflow/pull/8728) here you need to specify the shape dimensions in advance also based on TensorProto
+- [pull-request TF](https://github.com/tensorflow/tensorflow/pull/8728): Here you need to specify the shape dimensions in advance (also pure-python because the TensorProto dependency)

-You probably do not want to link a game engine with the TF core.
+You probably do not want to link a game engine or another large codebase with the TF core using bazel (at the moment).